 Pushing further into the forest, the mob stopped at an oak tree, where a noose was located.
 Juricks was forced into the noose and made to stand atop the wagon.
 When the wagon was moved, Juricks jumped and caused the rope to slip from its higher perch.
 His feet were now able to touch the ground saving him for a brief moment before one of the lynch mob jumped on Juricks' shoulders while the rest of the mob swung his body back-and-forth to strangle him.
 Following this, the mob arranged themselves in a firing line and shot a volley of bullets into Juricks' body.8

 Thomas Juricks was left to hang from the tree for two hours before a coroner's jury was sent to cut him down and simultaneously declare him dead "from hanging by unknown persons."9 His body was moved a short distance to Hatton's Hill near a public road leading from Broad Creek to Piscataway, where he was buried to serve as a warning to nearby communities.
-A grand jury was called to investigate the lynching, and despite condemnation from local judges, no one was brought to trial for Juricks' murder and the Evening Star went as far as to declare "the circumstances of this case justify, as fully as any could, the action of the community."10
+A grand jury was called to investigate the lynching, and despite condemnation from local judges, no one was brought to trial for Juricks' murder and the Prince Georgian went as far as to declare "whilst it is always desirable that the law should be allowed to take its course, the circumstances of this case justify, as fully as any could, the action of the community."10

 1. THOMAS JURICKS FREEDOM PAPERS, C761-1, Entry 1.